Healthy Homes Assessment Newlands

 Home Assessments Newlands for Rental Properties

-• Are the floor spaces insulated and is a ground water barrier in place?
+• Is the space under the floor well-insulated?
+Is there a ground moisture barrier in place?

-• Does the ceiling insulation need replacement or topping?
+• Does the ceiling insulation require replacement or topping?

 • Does the house have enough air circulation, including extractor fans?